yardokun/google-ux-design-course/README.md

 - Age
 - Gender

+**Digital Literacy:** A user's level of ability related to using digital information and technologies.

 **Accessibility:** The design of products, devices, services, or environments for people with disabilities.

 **Equity-focused design:** Designing for groups that have been historically underrepresented or ignored when building products.
 Thinking through all the aspects of a design product and making sure the product is both accessible and fair to all genders, races, and abilities.
 Plus, the designs need to specifically consider underrepresented and excluded groups.